Tilt-driven antiferroelectricity in PbZrO$_3$

-{\em Structural analysis.} In order to discuss the emergence of modulated phases, we need first of all to establish a rigorous mapping between spatially inhomogeneous order parameters and the atomic structure of PZO [Fig.~\ref{Fig:AFE-Decompose}(a)].
-Following earlier works \cite{Schiaffino17,sge}, we identify the order parameters with the eigenvectors of the force-constant matrix at high-symmetry points of the parent $Pm\bar3m$ Brillouin zone.
+{\em Structural analysis.} In order to discuss the emergence of modulated phases, we need first of all to establish a rigorous mapping between spatially inhomogeneous order parameters and the atomic structure of PZO.
+Following earlier works \cite{Schiaffino17,Stengel16}, we identify the order parameters with the eigenvectors of the force-constant matrix calculated {\em ab initio} at high-symmetry points of the parent $Pm\bar3m$ Brillouin zone [see Supplemental Material 1 \cite{SM} for the details of the density functional theory (DFT) calculations].
 More specifically, we consider the following two types of distortions: (i) zone-center modes, including the ``soft'' polar mode ($\bf P$) and the acoustic branch ($\bf u$), and (ii) out-of-phase AFD tilts of the oxygen octahedra ($\bm\phi$), located at the $R$-point of the cubic phase.
-To extract the continuum fields from a given atomic distortion pattern, we then operate either in Fourier space [via a decomposition into $\bf q$-points of the $Pm\bar3m$ Brillouin zone and a subsequent projection onto the basis (i--ii)], or in real space [by constructing, starting from the cell-periodic patterns (i--ii), a space-resolved basis of ``local modes'' centered on $(110)$ layers, see Supplemental Material 2 \cite{SM} for details].
-In the following we shall test both approaches on the $Pbam$ phase of PZO and check their mutual consistency.
+To extract the continuum fields from a given atomic distortion pattern, we then operate either in Fourier space [via a decomposition into $\bf q$-points of the $Pm\bar3m$ Brillouin zone and a subsequent projection onto the basis (i--ii)], or in real space [by constructing, starting from the cell-periodic patterns (i--ii), a space-resolved basis of ``local modes'' centered on $(110)$ layers \cite{SM}].
+In the following we shall test both approaches on the first-principles-calculated $Pbam$ phase of PZO [Fig.~\ref{Fig:AFE-Decompose}(a)] and check their mutual consistency.

 Our Fourier decomposition shows, in agreement with previous studies \cite{Iniguez14,Xu19}, that the ${\bf q_R}$, ${\bf q_\Sigma}$ and ${\bf q_S}$ modes of the $Pbam$ phase account, respectively, for 63.0\%, 33.2\% and 3.8\% of the total distortion.
 In Fig.~\ref{Fig:AFE-Decompose}(b) we show the spatially resolved order parameters, plotted as functions of the $x$ coordinate. [$x$ corresponds to the $[110]$ modulation direction, $y$ to the antipolar displacement of the Pb atoms along $[1\bar10]$, see Fig.~\ref{Fig:AFE-Decompose}(a)].
 Both layer-by-layer and Fourier approaches result in similar field amplitudes, confirming that our analysis is physically sound.
 The largest distortion corresponds to a uniform AFD mode with the tilt axis oriented along $y$, $\phi_y$ [Fig.~\ref{Fig:AFE-Decompose}(d)], accounting for the near totality (99.8\%) of the $R$-mode.
 Next, we identify a sinusoindal modulation of the polarization, $P_y$ [Fig.~\ref{Fig:AFE-Decompose}(c)], which reflects the characteristic $\uparrow\uparrow\downarrow\downarrow$ antiferroelectric displacement of the Pb ions and constitutes the largest (92.0\%) contribution to the $\Sigma$-mode.
 The remainder of the $\Sigma$ distortion is predominantly due to the acoustic mode, $u_y$, whose amplitude describes the local displacement of the unit cell along $y$.
 Finally, and most importantly, our analysis reveals a \emph{secondary} tilt mode, $\phi_x$ [Fig.~\ref{Fig:AFE-Decompose}(e)], which has not been reported before.
 This mode has the tilt axis oriented along $x$ (longitudinal), and is modulated with the same period as the polarization, its phase shifted by 90$^\circ$ [Fig.~\ref{Fig:AFE-Decompose}(b)].
 A closer look shows that this modulated tilt coincides to a high accuracy (92.9\%) with the $S$-mode that was reported in the literature \cite{Iniguez14}.
 Together, the four modes plotted in Fig.~\ref{Fig:AFE-Decompose}(b) amount to 99.0\% of the total distortion amplitude.